Romance on the Orient Express: Plot

+Nineteen-year-old college student Lily Parker boards a train in Europe with a friend.
+During the trip, she meets the 22-year-old Alex Woodward, an aristocratic Englishman who courts her.
+They travel together and fall deeply in love.
+Alex wants to marry her, but his friend Sandy assures him that his father would never approve.
+After arriving in Paris, instead of meeting Lily one evening, Alex is summoned away by his father and never returns.

-Lily Parker is a sophisticated American magazine editor on a business trip in Europe with her outgoing best friend Susan Lawson.
+Ten years later, Lily is employed as a magazine editor and embarks on a business trip in Europe with her outgoing best friend, Susan Lawson.
 Susan persuades her to travel from Venice to Paris by train, rather than by plane.
-They board the Orient Express, where Susan hopes to find romance.
-Meanwhile, the atmosphere reminds Lily of a train trip 10 years earlier, when she was a 19-year-old college student traveling through Europe with her friend Stacey.
-On that trip she met Alex Woodward, an aristocratic Englishman who courted her but then disappeared completely.
+They board the Orient Express, where Susan hopes to find romance, and where Lily is reminded of the time she spent with Alex.
+Lily unexpectedly runs into Alex on the train, who admits that he has been looking for her for years to explain himself.
+Bitter over the past, she refuses to talk to him.

-On the present day trip, Lily unexpectedly runs into Alex on the train, who admits that this meeting is no coincidence.
-Enraged over the past, she refuses to talk to him.
-Through flashbacks, their past story is slowly revealed.
-They had met on a train 10 years earlier, when they travelled together and fell deeply in love.
-Alex wanted to marry her, but his friend Sandy assured him that his father would never approve.
-After arriving in Paris, instead of meeting her one evening, Alex was summoned away by his father and never returned.

-In the present, Alex persuades Lily to have dinner with him, but past conflicts causes her to leave prematurely.
+Alex persuades Lily to have dinner with him, but past conflicts cause her to leave prematurely.
 She later returns, deciding to give him another chance.
-They reveal that they were both married for five years and then divorced, but only Lily's marriage produced a child, a daughter who has, Lily says, just turned three.
-Alex reveals that his father pressured him into marrying someone else, and that he never regretted anything more than leaving her.
-The conversation soon escalates into a passionate affair, but the next morning Lily makes clear that she has no desire to reignite their relationship or to see him again.
-They go their separate ways and Alex leaves the Orient Express, until he finds out by accident from Susan that Lily's daughter, Alexandra (Lexa), is really nine years old, which means that he must be her father.
-He decides to follow Lily and Susan to Paris in a dilapidated old car which he has quickly bought for the journey.
+They reveal that they were both married for five years and then divorced, but only Lily's marriage produced a child, a daughter who she says just turned three.
+Alex reveals that his father pressured him into marrying someone else and that he never regretted anything more than leaving her.
+The conversation soon escalates into a passionate affair.
+The next morning, however, Lily resolutely tells Alex that she has no desire to rekindle their relationship or to see him again, and they go their separate ways.
+As Alex leaves the station, he happens to find out from Susan that Lily's daughter, Alexandra (Lexa), is actually nine years old.
+Believing that he must be the girl's father, Alex decides to follow Lily and Susan to Paris.

-Meanwhile, Lily regrets her decision of sending Alex away and for not telling him the truth about their daughter.
-She fears she will never love again, and decides to marry the man she had planned to meet in London at the end of this trip.
-Meanwhile Alex arrives in Paris by car and is frantically searching for them.
-On their last day in Paris, however, Alex finds Lily with Susan and Lexa at the restaurant where he had promised to meet her 10 years earlier.
-Alex cannot help but stare at Lexa, until Lily sees him with tears streaming down his cheeks and walks over and embraces him.
-As the shot pans out, we see Lexa walking over towards her parents.
+Meanwhile, Lily tearfully regrets her decision to send Alex away and for not telling him the truth about their daughter, fearing she will never love again; she has decided to marry the man she has planned to meet in London upon their arrival.
+Alex arrives in Paris by car and frantically searches for them.
+He finds Lily with Susan and Lexa at a bistro where he promised to meet her 10 years ago.
+Alex weeps seeing Lexa and Lily, having fulfilled a promise he once failed to keep.
+Encouraged by Susan, Lily walks over to the remorseful Alex and embraces him, and Lexa joins her parents.